steveoni/v4/content/jobs/Longbridge/index.md

 ---

 - Created a platform model and database structure using hibernate
-- Built an a school management enterprise product using spring framework
+- Built a school management enterprise product using spring framework
 - Redesign Mantis (a product mangement software) using PHP, to suite the company taste.